 This Banana Walnut Chocolate Chip Baked Oatmeal is the perfect breakfast to make ahead for easy grab and go in the morning.
-Another bonus, they are so simple to put together.
+It is super simple to make and will keep you full.

-I personally am not a huge fan of oatmeal unless it’s baked so these hit the spot for me.
-They are filling and healthy.
-If you’re not a huge fan of nuts go ahead and skip them or add something else in their place, coconut would be great!
+These baked oatmeal muffins are filling and healthy.
+If you’re not a huge fan of nuts go ahead and skip them or add something else in their place (coconut would be great)!

 Tips for making Banana Walnut Chocolate Chip Baked Oatmeal